MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     3 │  3 │
     =#

-In DataKnots, filtering and slicing are realized as pipeline components.
-They are attached to data processing pipelines using the composition combinator.
-This brings common data processing concepts into our pipeline algebra.
+In DataKnots, filtering and slicing are realized as query components.
+They are attached to data processing queries using the composition combinator.
+This brings common data processing concepts into our query algebra.

 ### Query Parameters